-An organ at St. Stephen’s Cathedral is first mentioned as far back as 1334.
-It was probably moved to the magnificent organ base by master Anton Pilgram in 1513.
-In 1507, the Bolzano master Burchhard Tischlinger created his ‘great’ organ on the balcony above the ‘Füchselbaldachin’ canopy next to the large sacristy.
-Back then, it was likely the most cathedral’s most famous organ.
+The first document of organ music at St. Stephen’s Cathedral dates from 1334.
+The 14th century instrument was moved to the magnificent organ gallery built by Master Anton Pilgram in 1513.
+In 1507 Burchhard Tischlinger from Bolzano built a new organ on the balcony above the ‘Füchselbaldachin’ canopy next to the large sacristy.
+For many years this was Cathedrals main organ.

-After the cathedral fire of 1945, the Viennese organ builder Johann Marcellinus Kauffmann created an electric choir organ in 1948/52 as well as a large organ in the west gallery in 1956-60 with 4 manuals, 125 stops and about 10,000 pipes.
-At the time of its construction, it was already one of the last organs to still have electric cone valve chests.
-The organ façade is still one of the most remarkable exposed pipe façades in the world.
-The instrument was decommissioned after the completion of the new cathedral organ in the 1990s.
+In 1948/52 Johann Marcellinus Kauffmann of Vienna created a new choir organ and in 1956-60 a large organ in the west.
+The main organ had 4 manuals, 125 stops and about 10,000 pipes.
+At the time of its construction, it was already one of the last organs to have electric cone valve chests.
+The organ façade is one of the most striking examples of free standing pipes thoughout the world.
+The instrument went out of use after the new large choir organ in the front was completed in 1991.

 The liturgical constitution of the Second Vatican Council spoke of church music as a “necessary and integral part” of the service, giving church music a new status.
-This also had consequences for St. Stephen’s: in 1991 a new cathedral organ with 55 stops on four manuals was built in the southern (right) aisle near the crossing by organ builder Rieger from Vorarlberg.
-This modern universal organ consists of a Baroque positive with swell function and one romantic swell manual and great manual each.
-The crowning sound is the solo manual with trumpet, clarion and cornet.
+This also had consequences for St. Stephen’s: in 1991 a new cathedral organ with 55 stops on four manuals was built in the south aisle by organ builder Rieger Orgelbau from Vorarlberg.
+The tonal design draws on the usual devisions of great positive, swell and solo.